 The final significant property of a spermicide is that it kills sperm.
-A traditional spermicide has an active ingredient that is the the killing agent, most commonly Nonoxynol 9.
-N-9 works by breaking down the cell walls of the sperm, so as the the sperm get stuck in the gel, the Nonoxynol 9 eliminates the threat of any live sperm traveling to the cervix.
+A traditional spermicide will have an active ingredient which acts as the killing agent, most commonly Nonoxynol 9.
+This works by breaking down the cell walls of the sperm, so as The sperm get stuck in the gel the Nonoxynol 9 gets t to work breaking down the sperm so they are no longer a threat.

 One of the most popular homemade spermicide recipes involves aloe vera gel and lemon juice.
-Those who make it combine 1 tablespoon of Aloe Vera gel with 3 drops of lemon juice and keep the mixture refrigerated for up to 72 hours.
+To make it, combine 1 tablespoon of aloe vera gel with 3 drops of lemon juice.
+You can keep this mixture refrigerated for up to 72 hours.
 Although this recipe is often used, it has never been clinically tested and should not be considered a serious form of birth control.

 Another popular homemade spermicide method involves using Coca-Cola as an after sex douche. ;Coca-Cola has been considered a wonder cure for everything from colic to hiccups to relieving jelly fish stings.
 Because of all of its other supposed capabilities, during the 1960s, Americans began to use Coca-Cola as an after-sex spermicide with worrying frequency and many women in third world countries still use Coca-Cola.

-The Coca-Cola method was so popular that a research team at Harvard was created to study the spermicidal effects of the soft drink, and what they found was not very promising.
-Coca-Cola only immobilizes 30 percent of ejaculated sperm within an hour after intercourse Coca-Cola douches actually increase the forward velocity of healthy sperm by almost 18 cm/hour and therefore increase the chances of pregnancy.
+The Coca-Cola method was so popular a research team at Harvard was created to study the spermicidal effects of the soft drink, and what they found was not good.
+Coca-Cola only immobilizes 30% of ejaculated sperm within an hour after intercourse and Coca-Cola douches actually increase the forward velocity of healthy sperm by almost 18 cm/hour therefore increasing the risk of pregnancy.